KevinDoughty/hyperact/README.md

 ## Delegate methods
-  The following methods, when implemented on the `delegate` object passed as the second argument to the `decorate` function, allow additional configuration.
+  The following methods, when implemented on the `delegate` object passed as the second argument to the `activate` function, allow additional configuration.